-We will break down the difference between those weather alerts, give you tips to keep you safe behind the wheel and help you sign up to get alerts when your school closes for the day.
+We will break down the difference between those weather alerts, give you tips to keep you safe behind the wheel and guide you to the latest school closings if and when your school closes.

 KNOW YOUR WEATHER ALERTS: Ever wonder the difference between a winter watch and a winter warning?
 We’re breaking it down:

 - WINTER STORM WATCH: 7 inches or more of snow in 24 hours or less (issued at least 12-24 hours out)

 - WINTER STORM WARNING: The only difference between this and a watch: The storm is closer and imminent

 - WINTER WEATHER ADVISORY: The only difference with an advisory: Snow occurs over more than 24 hours

 Our FOX 8 weather team will always bring you the latest weather updates RIGHT HERE on our FOX 8 weather page and when the winter weather turns wicked, get a complete list of weather alerts RIGHT HERE.